mjhea0/wood-work-estimator/README.md

 ###Puprose:

-Provide and interface for customers seeking custom woodwork to get imediate and accurate estimates based on a variety of designs and materials.
+Provide an interface for customers seeking custom furniture to get imediate and accurate estimates based on a variety of designs and materials.
 Key features will include material choice and custom dimension input.
-Users will be able to recieve and email of this estimate as well as submit it for approval.
+Users will be able to share this estimate as well as submit it for approval.

 ###technology needed